Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Reading

 As Information Asset Register Lead, you will need to collaborate with the Head of Data Management and the Data Governance Manager to ensure data quality, compliance, and accessibility.
-In addition, you will play a pivotal role in educating other team members on the utilisation of the Information Asset Register and in shaping the evolution of data governance strategies and policies.
+In addition, you will play a pivotal role in educating other team members on the utilization of the Information Asset Register and in shaping the evolution of data governance strategies and policies.

 What you'll be doing as an Information Asset Register Lead